About Denison Forum

 About Dr. Jim Denison

-He is the author of multiple books, including:
+He is the author of over 30 books, including:

 - Respectfully, I Disagree: How to Be a Civil Person in an Uncivil Time

-- and the Biblical Insight to Tough Questions series
+- Biblical Insight to Tough Questions series, a ten-volume set

-Dr. Denison has taught on the philosophy of religion and apologetics at several seminaries.
+He has taught the philosophy of religion and apologetics at several seminaries.

-- Resident Scholar for Ethics with Baylor Scott & White Health
+Dr. Denison serves as Resident Scholar for Ethics with Baylor Scott & White Health, where he addresses issues such as genetic medicine and reproductive science.

-- Senior Fellow for Cultural Studies at Dallas Baptist University’s Institute for Global Engagement
+- Dallas Baptist University’s Institute for Global Engagement

 Dr. Denison’s testimony